Advanced card search Random card

 Rate This:

-Here are cards with similar text to Murk Strider:
+Cards similar to Murk Strider:

 Ulamogs Reclaimer